tvtaerum/cGANs_housekeeping/README.md

         - adding label to the pictures

 ### 1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes are reasonable?:
-Even with reasonable learning rates and slopes, convergence can slide to "mode collapse" and require a complete manual restart.
-The stream provides one way of giving intial estimates second and third opportunities in its slide towards convergence.
-While I can provide no theoretical basis for the process, it works more often than not.
+Even with reasonable learning rates, convergence can slide to "mode collapse" and require a complete manual restart.
+The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
+The process also allows the stream to retain whatever progress it has made towards convergence.
 ```
 			if (d_loss1 < 0.001 or d_loss1 > 2.0) and ijSave > 0:
 				print("RELOADING d_model weights",j+1," from ",ijSave)